lpego/mzb-suite/docs/source/files/workflow_models.rst

  - ``--config_file`` the location of the project configuration file (for more details see :ref:`files/configuration:Configuration`)
  - ``-v`` flag for verbose, printing out more details

-Not all global parameters are used in the extract above, however they are necessary for other calls in the same scripts; please also note that different scripts will require different input parameters, whereas the parameters contained in the configuration file are tied to the project and independent from the scripts.
+Not all parameters decelared are used in the extract above, however they are necessary for other calls in the same scripts; please also note that different scripts will require different input parameters, whereas the parameters contained in the configuration file are tied to the project and independent from the scripts.

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~